plaurentai/rust/README.md

 - Installing rust
 - getting familiar with the rust eco system
-- Writing my first program using
+- Writing my first program
+- Using cargo to write my first Rust application

 ### Remarks:

-- The lesarning today focuses on reading a litle bit about rust, installing rust on a mac, setup vscode, and wrote my first rust program.
+- The learning today focuses on reading a litle bit about rust, installing rust on a mac, setup vscode, and wrote my first rust program.

 #### References: